RoboTracer | Mastering Spatial Trace with Reasoning in Vision-Language Models for Robotics

 Spatial tracing is pivotal for embodied robots to translate the spatially constrained instructions (e.g., "Water flowers from left to right with watering can hovering 1-5 cm above each flower") into 3D positional sequence (i.e., spatial traces) in complex 3D scenes.
 This task demands (a) 3D spatial referring to resolve spatial relations and locate relevant objects involved in the trace, and (b) 3D spatial measuring to understand absolute, real-world metric quantities related to the trace.
 For example, (a) 3D positions of the watering can and each flower pot are localized from left to right, and (b) their corresponding heights in meters are measured.
 By performing multi-step, metric-grounded reasoning over the key information above, the generated spatial trace can support not only (c) multi-step manipulation, but also (d) collision-free motion, thereby (e) enabling efficient control of diverse robots (e.g. G1 humanoid) across tasks in cluttered scenes.

 This demo shows the visualization of the performance of our model and the baseline model on TraceSpatial-Bench.
 Yellow masks mark the target objects, and pink 3D boxes mark correct end regions.
-Despite similar 2D projections (left views of each case), our model yields more accurate spatial traces than strong general VLMs, which often produce floating or colliding traces due to inaccurate depth estimation.
+Despite similar 2D projections, our model yields more accurate spatial traces than strong general VLMs, which often produce floating or colliding traces due to inaccurate depth estimation.
 Leveraging richer geometric cues further improves performance.

 Spatial Tracing in Cluttered Scenes via RoboTracer